-- Otonomy Inc.'s product candidate OTO-104, a micronized dexamethasone formulated in a poloxamer gel designed for single dose i.t. injection that is currently being evaluated in a Phase 2b clinical trial in the United States and Canada in patients with unilateral Meniere's Disease. - n Synphora AB is evaluating a latanoprost product candidate designed for i.t. injections in a Phase 2 clinical trial in Meniere's Disease patients in Sweden.
+- Otonomy Inc.'s product candidate OTO-104 is a micronized dexamethasone formulated in a poloxamer gel designed for single dose i.t. injection for which results of a Phase 2b clinical trial in the United States and Canada are expected to be reported in the second quarter of 2015.
+If successful, Otonomy is expected to initiate a second pivotal trial for OTO-104 in 2015. - n Synphora AB is evaluating a latanoprost product candidate designed for i.t. injections in a Phase 2 clinical trial in Meniere's Disease patients in Sweden.